-Richmond, Virgina, based Super64 is a group of veteran musicians who play straight ahead jazz standards, rocking blues, and cool takes on rock and pop tunes for all varieties of events.
-Find out more on our About Us page or check out our Video and Audio clips.
+Richmond, Virginia, based Super64 is a group of veteran musicians who play straight ahead jazz standards, rocking blues, and cool takes on rock and pop tunes customized for the occasion.
+Find out more on our About Us page, check out our Video and Audio page, or see us playing on WTVR’s Virginia This Morning below.

-In addition to private events, we play most months at the Poetry and Jazz Tasting every third Thursday 7:00 to 9:00pm, no cover, at C’est le Vin Wine Bar and Art Gallery in Shockoe Bottom at 15 N 17th St, Richmond, VA, 804.649.9463
+First Thursdays: Starting February 5, 2015, we’ll play most months at the Poetry and Jazz Tasting every first Thursday 7:00 to 9:00pm, no cover, at C’est le Vin Wine Bar and Art Gallery in Shockoe Bottom at 15 N 17th St, Richmond, VA, 804.649.9463.
+(Note the move from the third to first Thursday)

-Bob returns to the same venue the following evening every third Friday to play solo jazz 7:00-9:00pm, again no cover.
+Third Fridays: Bob returns to the C’est le Vin every third Friday to play solo jazz 7:00-9:00pm, again no cover.

 Last Thursday we appeared with Joanna Lee on WTVR’s Virginia This Morning.
 Joanna read two poems while we backed her first with Hoagy Carmichael’s Skylark, then Thelonious Monk’s ‘Round Midnight.
 It was a great time, and you can experience it too.
 We’ll accompany the Poetry Tasting on 12/29 at C’est le Vin in Shockoe Bottom from 6-8, with a set of jazz afterwards.
 Looking forward to seeing you there!
 We’ve got details at the top of the home page, here’s the video: